valoq/bwscripts/README.md

 This repository contains example profile scripts for several programs to show how bubblewrap can be used to sandbox applications.

 > [!Note]
-> For sandboxing on production systems I would strongly recommend to use apparmor instead (or in addition).
+> For sandboxing on production systems use apparmor instead!
+Container isolation can get in the way of significantly more effective native process isolation, like in case of Firefox and Chromium.
 Please see [apparmor.d](https://github.com/roddhjav/apparmor.d) for application profiles.

 Install